solar panels for office buildings in Southampton

 Solar for Southampton office sub-types — sizing and economics

-- Multi-let office buildings (5,000-15,000 sqm): The largest single class in Southampton.
-Landlord-led installations with service charge or sleeve-PPA cost recovery.
-MEES 2030 is the dominant driver.
+- Multi-let office buildings (5,000-15,000 sqm): The core class around Cumberland Place and Ocean Village.
+Landlord-led installs with service-charge or sleeve-PPA recovery; the proposed MEES standard is the dominant driver.

-- Serviced and managed offices (2,000-8,000 sqm): Operator-funded with inclusive-rent uplift recovery.
-Strong tenant-attraction signal for ESG-conscious occupiers.
+- Serviced and managed offices (2,000-8,000 sqm): Waterfront and city-centre operators funding installs with an inclusive-rent uplift — a strong ESG signal for tenant attraction.

-- Coworking spaces (1,000-6,000 sqm): Brand-driven adoption.
-Often heritage conversions requiring sympathetic install on flat-roof additions.
+- Coworking spaces (1,000-6,000 sqm): Often Old Town or converted-warehouse conversions needing sympathetic flat-roof installs.

-- Government and public-sector offices: Salix PSDS funding routes provide up to 100% capex grant.
-Carbon Reduction Plan PPN 06/21 disclosure mandatory for Southampton suppliers >£5m contract value.
+- Government and public-sector offices: Salix PSDS funding can cover up to 100% of capex; Carbon Reduction Plan (PPN 06/21) disclosure is mandatory for Southampton suppliers on contracts above £5m.

-For most Southampton office buildings, commercial solar up to 50 kWp on non-listed buildings outside Conservation Areas is Permitted Development under Class A Part 14 of the Town and Country Planning (General Permitted Development) Order 2015.
-Above 50 kWp, the installation requires Prior Approval — a 56-day notice process administered by Southampton City Council, simpler than a full planning application but requiring documentation of impact on amenity and design.
+For most Southampton offices, commercial solar up to 50 kWp on non-listed buildings outside Conservation Areas is Permitted Development under Class A, Part 14 of the GPDO 2015.
+Above 50 kWp the scheme needs Prior Approval — a 56-day notice process administered by Southampton City Council, lighter than a full application but requiring assessment of amenity and design impact.
+Listed buildings and the Old Town / Bargate Conservation Areas need Listed Building Consent or planning permission; the council’s heritage team has generally supported well-designed proposals where panels sit behind parapets, on later additions or out of public view.

 Postcodes covered across Southampton